Ghosts Next Door

 "Huh?"
 She replied, a bit distracted.

-"Well, like we planned, I was supposed to wait in the tall canefield grass on the driver's side of the road, the left side, and then push the homeless guy into the path of the car, but...."
+"Well, like we planned, I was supposed to wait in the tall canefield grass on the driver's side of the road, the left side, and then push the homeless guy into the car's path, but...."
 Frank trailed off.

 "But he got shoved out from the passenger's side of the road, you know that tall canefield grass on the right side?"
 Frank looked like he was more afraid of Gwen than the terrible plan they put together.